Teddy Perkins: Plot

+"Darius is trippin in this one.
+Y'all know I woulda been left."

+— Official description in the press release for the episode.

-Darius Epps (LaKeith Stanfield) answers a message board advertisement for a valuable piano owned by a famous musician named Benny Hope.
+Darius (LaKeith Stanfield) answers a message board advertisement for a valuable piano owned by a famous musician named Benny Hope.
 This leads him to a mansion owned by a pale, idiosyncratic man with a mask-like face named Theodore "Teddy" Perkins (Donald Glover).
 Teddy exhibits strange and unsettling behavior during their conversations.
 He claims that Benny is his brother, whom he watches over.
 Teddy will not let Darius meet Benny, as he uses a wheelchair and has a skin condition that makes him extremely photosensitive.

 After exploring some of the mansion, Darius calls Alfred (Brian Tyree Henry) who urges him to be direct and leave as soon as possible.
 Darius hypothesizes that the man he has been dealing with is actually Benny, and uses the persona of Teddy to cope with his dwindling career and physical condition.
 Teddy then shows Darius the mansion's gift shop and informs him that he is turning the mansion into a museum and historical site.
 Teddy also claims that he and Benny were physically abused by their father in his desire to make the two of them musical prodigies.

 Darius is eventually granted the piano and attempts to leave via the elevator.
 A malfunction takes him to the mansion's basement where he encounters a man in a wheelchair, dark sunglasses and heavy bandages, presumed to be Benny (Derrick Haywood).
 Benny, unable to speak due to the bandages covering his face, warns Darius by writing on a small chalkboard that "Teddy [will] kill us both" and that he should retrieve a gun located in the attic.
 Darius, believing that Benny is actually Teddy in a disguise, ignores this and attempts to leave with the piano immediately.
 Reaching the porch, he discovers that Teddy is blocking the loading bay of Darius's rental truck with his car.
 Darius returns to the house to ask Teddy to move the vehicle.